 Jesus is striking at the heart of first-century Jewish identity.
 If we want to be specific, Jesus is also (at face value) contradicting Moses.
 For when Jesus says to the Jewish leaders that “you” haven’t seen God’s form or heard his voice, what we seem to be dealing with here is synecdoche, or the part of something (these particular Jews) standing in for the whole (Israel).
 That is, Israel has neither seen the Father’s form nor heard his voice, and the evidence for this is these Jewish leaders that Jesus is addressing.

 This seems quite in line with the “Johannine Paradigm” (not to mention 1 Timothy 6:16).
 John 5:37 doesn’t seem relativized to just those that Jesus is addressing, especially because of the terminological parallels to John 1:18.
+There is no time where God’s voice or his form has been seen, except when those seeing and hearing accept the one God has sent.

 Now let’s look at those texts that Beasley-Murray cites, among others.